-- Continue and enhance the ocean carbon observing network of cruises, moorings and and autonomous platforms to determine the efficiency and efficacy of carbon removal and biological responses in both the open and coastal oceans. - Expand / Start / Grow / Improve the ocean carbon network to provide a more detailed understanding of carbon dioxide removal in coastal, undersampled and climate sensitive regions where marine CDR process studies will be deployed, especially the deep sea.
-Fill key gaps in the ocean carbon network in order to track the regional to global-scale impacts of CDR projects. - Enhance the quantity, quality and short term deployability of autonomous carbon system sensor technology (see next section on Advanced Monitoring).
+- Continue and enhance the ocean carbon observing network of cruises, moorings and and autonomous platforms to determine the efficiency and efficacy of carbon removal and biological responses in both the open and coastal oceans. - Expand the ocean carbon network to provide a more detailed understanding of CDR in coastal, undersampled and climate-sensitive regions where marine CDR process studies will be deployed, especially the deep sea.
+Enhance regional coverage in the ocean carbon network in order to track the regional to global-scale impacts of CDR projects. - Enhance the quantity, quality and short-term deployability of autonomous carbon system sensor technology (see next section on Advanced Monitoring).